 - pinch of salt and pepper

-- First, cook quinoa according to package instructions.
+- Cook quinoa: First, cook quinoa according to package instructions.
 Typically this means combining the 1 cup quinoa with 2 cups water in a small saucepan, bringing to a boil, then covering and cooking for 10-12 minutes, or until quinoa absorbs water and is soft and fluffy.

-- Meanwhile, to a large mixing bowl add chopped romaine lettuce, olives, sun-dried tomatoes, marinated artichokes, and feta cheese.
+- Combine salad ingredients: Meanwhile, to a large mixing bowl add chopped romaine lettuce, olives, sun-dried tomatoes, marinated artichokes, and feta cheese.
 After quinoa is cooked, add to the salad mixture with 2 tablespoons olive oil (or reserved sun-dried tomato oil for extra flavor), red wine vinegar, and a pinch of salt and pepper.

-- Sustainable cooking tips: reuse fragrant sun-dried tomato oil as dressing
+- Sustainable cooking tips: Reuse fragrant sun-dried tomato oil as dressing

 - Tools Needed: large mixing bowl, small saucepan, salad utensils

-- Prep Ahead: cook quinoa and cut vegetables ahead of time to save time on preparation.
+- Prep Ahead: Cook quinoa and cut vegetables ahead of time to save time on preparation.

-- Leftovers and Storage: store Greek salad leftovers in a covered bowl in the refrigerator (3 days if dressing is on salad, 5 days if dressing is not added).
+- Leftovers and Storage: Store Greek salad leftovers in a covered bowl in the refrigerator (3 days if dressing is on salad, 5 days if dressing is not added).